-Four farmers have been kidnapped at the Agric Settlement area in Iseyin, Oyo State by kidnappers dressed in army camouflage with sophisticated weapons, on Saturday afternoon.
+Four farmers were kidnapped at the Agric Settlement area in Iseyin, Oyo State, by kidnappers dressed in army camouflage with sophisticated weapons on Saturday afternoon.

-About 10 farmers that escaped revealed that the four abducted farmhands were working at a big poultry farm situated within the settlement.
+About 10 escaped farmers revealed that the four abducted farmhands were working at a big poultry farm within the settlement.

-The farm settlement along Iseyin-Ipapo-Saki road has a collection of farmers that hired the land from the State Ministry of Agriculture for farming activities.
+The farm settlement along Iseyin-Ipapo-Saki road has a collection of farmers who hired the land from the State Ministry of Agriculture for farming activities.

 Late on Saturday night, a team of Amotekun men, Soldiers and policemen were combing the large expanse of land of the settlement towards Okeho, Itesiwaju local government axis, where the kidnappers were noticed to have headed with their victims.

-When contacted on phone about the incident on Sunday Morning, the Chairman of the Farm Settlement Association Mr Adepoju, said the search team were still in hot pursuit of the kidnappers towards the Okeho forest.
+When contacted on the phone about the incident on Sunday Morning, the Chairman of the Farm Settlement Association, Mr Adepoju, said the search team was still in hot pursuit of the kidnappers toward the Okeho forest.

 He said he could not say much until the search party returned from the forest.

-”It is very unfortunate that this is now happening in our area, the government asked us to farm and we are on the farm, the next thing is for kidnappers to snatch us like chickens.
+”Unfortunately, this is now happening in our area.
+The government asked us to farm, and we were on the farm; the next thing was for kidnappers to snatch us like chickens.

 ”Those kidnappers came with sophisticated weapons that our Amotekun men do not have, I salute the bravery of our security men because when they were pursuing the men in army camouflage, we could hear the difference in the firepower of the kidnappers as different from that of our local vigilante and Amotekun men.”